sockiplastsmurfen/moodle-assignment_mailsimulator/README.txt

 It has a built-in rating assistance based on [[#weight|weights]] making it easy to grade large assignments.
 It can perform random distribution of alternative emails (student tasks) which makes cheating harder.
 Thoughts and questions about the module can be sent to the following [http://moodle.org/mod/forum/discuss.php?d=177120 forum topic].
+Please report any bugs to the [http://tracker.moodle.org/browse/CONTRIB/component/11130 Bug Tracker].

 This project was developed by Thomas Alsén at the [http://dsv.su.se/en/ Department of Computer and Systems sciences]  within Stockholms University.